Regional Project Office

 The state's road, freight and maritime network will be transformed over the next five years with major capital expenditure exceeding $16 billion during this timeframe.

-The Freight and Regional Program Office has been created to develop and deliver major road infrastructure projects across regional NSW.
+The Regional Project Office has been created to develop and deliver major road infrastructure projects across regional NSW.

-The Freight and Regional Program Office includes a portfolio of strategic projects:
+The Regional Project Office includes a portfolio of strategic projects:

 - With a regional focus